-In reaching a decision, the Exclusion Committee will consider:
+In reaching a decision, (name of the committee) will consider:

 - Whether the decision to suspend or permanently exclude was lawful, reasonable, and procedurally fair. - Whether the headteacher followed their legal duties. - The welfare and safeguarding of the pupil and their peers. - Any evidence that was presented to the governing board.